simpleanalytics/docs/_docs/10_general/15_metrics.md

 With every page view, we collect some metrics.
 We never track visitors, so the data below is never linked to one specific visitor.

+You can limit the metrics we collect via our [ignore metrics](/ignore-metrics)-feature.

 <hr style="border: none; background-color: #eef9ff; height: 5px; margin-top: 2rem;" />

 ### URL of the page